Upgrading TURNOVER is easy

 So, today I’m upgrading the IBM ISeries Change Management system from Turnover version 5.3 to 5.4

 I’m also going to switch from the old Jurassic Green screen methods to the funky space-age GUI that comes bundled with TurnoverV5R4.
-This new Turnover Client is an addon to the open source editor – Eclipse.
+This new Turnover Client is an addon to the open-source editor – Eclipse.
 I’ve played with Eclipse but am far from a knowledgeable user or even a total convert, as I find it clunky and slow to use.
-But here is a good opportunity to retrain myself to use Eclipse and perhaps pick up on some of the seemingly squillions of benefits that WDSC and Eclipse users harp on about… 😉
+But here is a good opportunity to retrain me to use Eclipse and perhaps pick up on some of the seeming squillions of benefits that WDSC and Eclipse users harp on about… 😉

 Eclipse is Open Source (I love that) but it’s also been developed by lots of different people and therefore has a huge number of different versions and flavours (I hate that).
 This is whats made it so confusing in the past.
 Even the description of what Eclipse is, from the Eclipse homepage, is confusing:

 Eclipse is a collection of open source projects built on the Equinox OSGi run-time… started as a Java IDE, but has since grown to be much, much more.
 Eclipse projects now cover static and dynamic languages; thick-client, thin-client, and server-side frameworks; modeling and business reporting; embedded and mobile; and, yes, we still have the best Java IDE.